macropin/django-registration/docs/upgrade.rst

-If you're upgrading from an older release of django-registration, and if you were using the default setup (i.e., the included default URLconf and no custom URL patterns or custom arguments to views), you will not need to make any immediate changes.
+If you're upgrading from an older release of django-registration, and if you were using the default setup (i.e., the included default URLconf and no custom URL patterns or custom arguments to views), most things will continue to work as normal (although you will need to create one new template; see the section on views below).
 However, the old default URLconf has been deprecated and will be removed in version 1.0 of django-registration, so it is recommended that you begin migrating now.
 To do so, change any use of ``registration.urls`` to ``registration.backends.default.urls``.
 For example, if you had the following in your root URLconf::